Like adults and children, babies also need to be physically active. Exercise helps your baby's body grow, and also helps them to feel safe and loved.

 - Boys and girls should be included in all activities – there is no such thing as girl activities or boy activities.

-- Always stay with baby during physical movement activities (exercise) to keep baby safe.
+- Always stay with your baby during physical movement activities (exercise) to keep them safe.

 If you're ever unsure consult your: